Religion in Varanasi: Christianity

 In the 18th century under Warren Hastings's British administration, the city was under the East India Company.
 During this time, the company purposely promoted learning of Sanskrit and Hindu theology by instituting the Sanskrit School in 1791 to create a conducive climate to establish Christianity in the city, propagating Christian dogmas.
 In 1830, the first English Seminary, named Anglo-Indian Seminary, was instituted and Christian missionaries came to preach but it had no impact on the upper caste Hindus.
 It was only the lower class of the society, that too the untouchables, who embraced Christianity.
 However, with the end of British rule, Christianity did not expand any further in Varanasi.
 The city has 22 churches.
-The Roman Catholic Diocese of Varanasi (Latin: Varanasien(sis)) is located in the city under the Ecclesiastical province of Agra in India.
+The Latin Catholic Diocese of Varanasi (Latin: Varanasien(sis)) is located in the city under the ecclesiastical province of Agra.
 St. Mary's Cathedral is notable.

 Under the Church of North India, which is the dominant United Protestant denomination in northern India, the Diocese of Lucknow, with its headquarters at Allahabad, has territorial jurisdiction also over Varanasi.
-Under this Diocese, the St Thomas Church in Godowlia, in the heart of the Hindu dominated area of the city, is an ancient Protestant church, the location of which is said to be the place where St. Thomas had visited to preach in 52 AD.
+Under this diocese, the St Thomas Church in Godowlia, in the heart of the Hindu dominated area of the city, is an ancient Protestant church, the location of which is said to be the place where St. Thomas had visited to preach in 52 AD.
 Father Stevens of the church believes that the church's brick structure is dated to a period earlier than 1700 AD.
 The church rises to a height of 60 ft.
 The church has been repainted recently with the traditional colours of light yellow and white, typical of Protestant churches.